TheJames0/.NET-NetObjectRPC/README.md

-# Unity-Style Netcode Library

-A WIP lightweight networking library for C# that provides a simple network object registry and simple RPC functionality.
+A WIP lightweight networking library with similar syntax to Unity's NGO for C# .NET that provides a simple network object registry and simple RPC functionality.

 ## Dependencies